Whether you have a day in Lisbon, Portugal, or a month, Lisbon is one of those cities that is simply relaxing to visit.

 Dating to the 12th century, the Lisbon Cathedral (often simply referred to as the Sé in Portuguese) is imposing, beautiful, and one of the most recognizable buildings in Lisbon.

-It has been restored many times, in large part due to Lisbon’s many earthquakes over the centuries, but endures to this day and is a great place to visit when exploring Alfama.
+It has been restored many times, in large part due to Lisbon’s many earthquakes (most notably, of course, the earthquake of 1755), but endures to this day and is well worth stopping to admire during your short trip to Lisbon.

 Check out Praça do Comércio.